amitdeshmukh/ens-explorer/README.md

 This application visualizes recent [ENS](https://ens.domains/) transactions with a focus on `BidRevealed` event logs.

 ## Installation
+Install from the repo using the instructions below, or use [Docker](https://www.docker.com/)

 ```bash
 # clone this repo